mattomatic/dijkstra/README.md

 dijkstra
 ========
-A straightforward implementation of dijkstra's algorithm for computing shortest paths.
+A straightforward (read: not optimized) implementation of dijkstra's algorithm for computing shortest paths.